 - Subcompact – 3 to 3.5-inch barrel length; the grip does not fit the hand w/o a magazine.

-- Pocket Pistol – less than 3-inch barrel length; grip does not fit the hand even with magazine
+- Pocket Pistol – less than 3-inch barrel length; grip does not fit the hand even with magazine (also termed a micro-compact)

 From training experiences, the latter two pistol types are difficult to shoot for beginners.
 As an example, I have large hands and for a subcompact pistol, I use my middle and ring fingers to hold the grip.
 Although I can shoot it fine due to my experience level, it is not my primary carry/combat pistol but, used as a backup.
 I own four Sig P226’s and a P229, as well as quite a few others including Glocks; Sig Sauer pistols are hard to beat.
 I have attempted to be unbiased in the following list because it comes from my use, teaching, and training experiences on five continents thus – other’s lists would naturally vary.